holochain/docs-pages/src/pages/resources/debugging.md

 hc sandbox --force-admin-ports <port> call --origin <origin> dump-network-stats | jq
 ```

-The output is JSON, and might look something like this when formatted by [`jq`](https://jqlang.org/), a command-line JSON processor:
+The output is JSON, and might look something like this when formatted by [`jq`](https://jqlang.org/), a command-line JSON processor, for formatting:

 ::: output-block
 {